wangzhenj321/Python-Manual/blog/the_python_library_reference/generic_operating_system_services/argparse.md

 ## `ArgumentParser.add_argument`

+Define how a single command-line argument should be parsed.

 | Parameters | Description |
 | --- | --- |
 | name or flags | Either a name or a list of option strings, e.g. `foo` or `-f, --foo`. |